-All inland surface waters, enclosed bays, and estuaries shall not contain concentrations of organic chemicals in excess of the maximum contaminant levels for primary drinking water standards specified in California Code of Regulations, Title 22, Division 4, Chapter 15, Article 5.5, Section 64444, Table 64444-A. This incorporation-by-reference is prospective, including future changes to the incorporated provisions as the changes take effect.
+No inland surface waters, enclosed bays, and estuaries shall contain concentrations of organic chemicals in excess of the maximum contaminant levels (MCLs) for primary drinking water standards specified in CCR, title 22, division 4, chapter 15, article 5.5, section 64444, table 64444-A. This incorporation by reference is prospective, including future changes to the incorporated provisions as the changes take effect.

 Inorganic Chemicals

-Waters shall not contain concentrations of inorganic chemicals in excess of the maximum contaminant levels for primary drinking water standards specified in California Code of Regulations, Title 22, Division 4, Chapter 15, Sections 64431 and 64433.2.
-This incorporation-by-reference is prospective, including future changes to the incorporated provisions as the changes take effect.
+Waters shall not contain concentrations of inorganic chemicals in excess of the MCLs for primary drinking water standards specified in CCR, title 22, division 4, chapter 15, article 4, section 64431 and article 4.1, section 64433.2.
+This incorporation by reference is prospective, including future changes to the incorporated provisions as the changes take effect.

 Radioactivity

-Waters shall not contain concentrations of radionuclides in excess of the limits specified in California Code of Regulations, Title 22, Division 4, Chapter 15, Article 5, Sections 64442 and 64443.
-This incorporation-by-reference is prospective, including future changes to the incorporated provisions as the changes take effect.
+Waters shall not contain concentrations of radionuclides in excess of the limits specified in CCR, title 22, division 4, chapter 15, article 5, sections 64442 and 64443.
+This incorporation by reference is prospective, including future changes to the incorporated provisions as the changes take effect.

 Proposed changes to Basin Plan section 3.3.2.2, below “Agricultural Supply (AGR)” and “Chemical Constituents”

-Waters shall not contain concentrations of chemical constituents in amounts which adversely affect the agricultural beneficial use.
+Waters shall not contain concentrations of chemicals in amounts that adversely affect the agricultural beneficial use.
 Interpretation of adverse effect shall be as derived from the University of California Agricultural Extension Service guidelines provided in Table 3-1.

-In addition, waters used for irrigation and livestock watering shall not exceed concentrations for those chemicals listed in Table 3-2.
-Salt concentrations for irrigation waters shall be controlled through implementation of the Anti-degradation Policy (Appendix A-2) to the effect that mineral constituents of currently or potentially usable waters shall not be increased.
+In addition, waters used for irrigation and livestock watering shall not exceed concentrations of those chemicals listed in Table 3-2.
+Salts concentrations for irrigation waters shall be controlled through implementation of the Antidegradation Policy (Appendix A-2) to the effect that mineral concentrations in currently or potentially usable waters shall not be increased.
 It is emphasized that no controllable water quality factor shall degrade the quality of any groundwater resource or adversely affect long-term soil productivity.

-Where wastewater effluents are returned to land for irrigation uses, regulatory controls shall be consistent with Title 22 of the California Code of Regulations and with relevant controls for local irrigation sources.
+Where wastewater effluents are returned to land for irrigation uses, regulatory controls shall comply with or be as effective and protective as those found in CCR, title 22, division 4, chapter 3 and with relevant controls for local irrigation sources.

 Proposed changes to Basin Plan section 3.3.2.2, below “Non-Contact Water Recreation (REC-2)” and “Bacteria”

-Fecal coliform concentration, based on a minimum of not less than five samples for any 30-day period, shall not exceed a log mean of 2000/100 mL, nor shall more than ten percent of samples collected during any 30-day period exceed 4000/100 mL.
+Fecal coliform concentration, based on a minimum of five samples for any 30-day period, shall not exceed a log mean of 2,000 most probable number (MPN) per 100 mL, nor shall more than ten percent of samples collected during any 30-day period exceed 4,000 MPN per 100 mL.

 Proposed changes to Basin Plan section 3.3.2.2, below “Shellfish Harvesting (SHELL)” and “Chromium”

-The maximum permissible value for waters designated SHELL shall be 0.01 mg/L.
+The maximum permissible value for waters designated SHELL shall be 0.01 mg/L as total chromium (Cr).

 Proposed changes to Basin Plan section 3.3.2.2, below “Shellfish Harvesting (SHELL)” and “Bacteria”

-At all areas where shellfish may be harvested for human consumption, the median total coliform concentration throughout the water column for any 30-day period shall not exceed 70 /100 mL, nor shall more than ten percent of the samples collected during any 30-day period exceed 230/100 mL for a five-tube decimal dilution test or 330/100 mL when a three-tube decimal dilution test is used.
+At all areas where shellfish may be harvested for human consumption, the median total coliform concentration throughout the water column for any 30-day period shall not exceed 70 MPN per 100 mL, nor shall more than ten percent of the samples collected during any 30-day period exceed 230 MPN per 100 mL for a five-tube decimal dilution test or 330 MPN per 100 mL when a three-tube decimal dilution test is used.

 Proposed changes to Basin Plan section 3.3.3, paragraph 1

-Certain water quality objectives have been established for selected surface waters; these objectives are intended to serve as a water quality baseline for evaluating water quality management in the basin.
+Certain water quality objectives have been established for selected surface waters; these objectives are intended to serve as a water quality baseline for evaluating water quality management in the waterbody.
 Mean values, shown in Table 3-5 for surface waters, are based on available data.